 You can watch the full interview below (approximately 33 minutes).
 This article is an edited transcript of our conversation.

-That’s where I really had the opportunity to prove to myself.
-I managed to build a pretty successful go to market strategy, ultimately creating a category leader.
+That’s where I really had the opportunity to prove myself.
+I managed to build a pretty successful go-to-market strategy, ultimately creating a category leader.
 I'm still very close to the folks at Impact today who are approaching an $80 to $90 million run rate.
-After that, I spent a good two and a half years with a New York based startup called Button, focused on mobile.
+After that, I spent a good two and a half years with a New York-based startup called Button, which focused on mobile.
 I really enjoyed my journey there, particularly because we were a lot closer to the consumer.
 I learned a lot and now I'm here.

 1. GS: At HP, you were in a technical role and then shifted into sales.
 What attracted you to sales?

 Tijs: I graduated college with a marketing degree.
 When I graduated, Philip Kotler was the marketing guru and a lot of his principles were being taught.
 He was all about the needs and wants of the customer.
 He advocated that marketing is not a function, it's a philosophy and everything is ultimately a tool of that, including sales.
 My initial perception of sales was not the most favorable one.
 But then when I joined Hewlett Packard, I actually recognized that a lot of those folks were having pretty meaningful conversations around how technology strategy could ultimately help businesses achieve their objectives.
 When I made that pivot I was part of the enterprise group, which had a bit of a broader approach.
 HP had a pretty broad portfolio at the time.
 So that was really appealing to me.